khoathy/arcade-game/README.md

 - You can control the Player by moving left, right, up and down
 - Once a the player collides with an enemy, the game is reset and the player moves back to the starting square
-- Once the player reaches the water (i.e., the top of the game board), the game is won
+- Once the player reaches the water (i.e., the top of the game board), the game is won Each time your player reaches the water (at the top) without colliding into any enemies, you score 10 points.
+The player has 3 lives and could die 3 times before the game is over.
+Let's try to win with the highest score!

 ## Instructions
 - Clone or download this Arcade Game repo.